exoplanet-dev/pymc-ext/README.md

 python -m pip install -U pymc3-ext
 ```

-This will also update the dependencies like PyMC3 and Theano, which is probably what you want because this is only tested on recent versions of both of those packages.
+This will also update the dependencies like PyMC3, which is probably what you want because this is only tested on recent versions of both of those packages.

 ## NUTS tuning